ono7/dotfiles2/.info/kubernetes.md

 this will return the schema needed to build automation for configmap.data

+## access containers in k8

+`kubectl exec -it xyz-container-name bash` this will log in to container xyz-container-name using bash interactively

 ## kubescape

 scan for security concerns, can also scan repos and code as well as containers